 The shares of our common stock that SYNNEX intends to distribute to its stockholders generally may be sold immediately in the public market.
-Upon completion of the distribution, we expect that we will have an aggregate of approximately 51.5 million shares of common stock issued and outstanding, based on the number of outstanding shares of SYNNEX common stock as of [•], 2020.
-These shares will be freely tradable without restriction or further registration under the Securities Act unless the shares are owned by one of our "affiliates," as that term is defined in Rule 405 under the Securities Act.
+Upon completion of the distribution, we expect that we will have an aggregate of approximately 51.7 million shares of common stock issued and outstanding, which estimate is based on the number of outstanding shares of SYNNEX common stock as of October 28, 2020.
+These shares will be freely tradable without restriction or further registration under the Securities Act of 1933, as amended (the "Securities Act"), unless the shares are owned by one of our "affiliates," as that term is defined in Rule 405 under the Securities Act.